frostyaxe/Blaze-Tracker/README.md

     </tr>
   </table>

-### Step 2: Run the application on development server for POC.
-If you want to use any production webserver then use gunicorn.
+### Step 2: Run the application.

-To run it on development server, execute the below command in the root folder of this repository.</br>
+- To run it on development server, execute the below command in the root folder of this repository.</br>
   `python blaze.py`

+- If you want to run the application on any webserver then I suggest use **Gunicorn**.